Ivo-Balbaert/The_Way_to_Jai/book/8_Modules_-_Structuring_the_code_of_a_project.md

 The following section details how it works.

 ## 8.2 Loading files with #load
 Besides the #import to take in a module, you also would want to be able to take in one (or more) Jai source code file(s) and add these to your project.
-Like modules, we use the `#load` directive to do this.
+Like modules, we use the `#load` directive to do this, which is comparable to C's #include.

 The `#load` directive effectively copies in the contents from the loaded source file into the current file.
 Think of loading a file as copy/pasting the code directly into the calling file.
 While building this current file, all code from the loaded files will be automatically build with it.
 Have a look at this example: